Skip To Content Appointments available today. New patients welcome. Book NowBook Now

 Making the UWS Smile Since '98

-Zoom WhiteSpeed is a professional in-office whitening treatment that safely lifts stains and discoloration from teeth using a specialized whitening gel and LED light technology.
+Zoom WhiteSpeed is a in-office whitening treatment that safely lifts stains and discoloration from teeth using a specialized whitening gel and LED light technology.
 Zoom!® is a registered trademark of Philips.

-The Zoom whitening process
+The process

 • Either we review records from your dentist within the last three months, or we schedule a cleaning, full x-ray series, and comprehensive exam at CPW first.
-This is the step some whitening providers skip — but it helps our results hold up.
+This is the step some whitening providers skip, but it helps our results hold up.
+If you’ve had a wellness cleaning recently, we’ll give your gums a few days to calm down before your whitening.

 Zoom Whitening FAQs

 • A professional cleaning does wonderful things for your gums, but it can leave them slightly inflamed for a few days afterward.
 Whitening gel against irritated gum tissue is uncomfortable and can cause chemical burns or color changes that take days to resolve.
 Spacing the two visit at least a few days apart lets your gums fully settle, which means a smoother experience and a more even result.
-It’s the same reason a good colorist won’t bleach your hair the day you’ve had a scalp treatment.

 • Have your previous office email your most recent cleaning notes, full-mouth x-rays (within the last 12 months), and comprehensive exam findings to office@cpwdentistry.com.
 Most offices can do this within one to two business days.
-Once we receive and review them, we’ll call you to schedule your Zoom appointment.

 • We use the three-month window because gum health, plaque, and small cavities can change quickly.
 If you’re just outside that window and your dental history is otherwise stable, give us a call, sometimes our doctors can review your records and make an individual call.
 When in doubt, we err on the side of doing a fresh exam.